Best Email Marketing Services for Business in 2020

 Email marketing has an estimated return on investment (ROI) of 3,800% which means that on average, each dollar invested in email marketing nets a return of $38.
 Aside from just the financial perspective, there are many other beneficial aspects of email marketing such as;

-Extended Outreach – Website visitors come and go, yet once they’re gone many never return.
+Website visitors come and go, yet once they’re gone many never return.
 By collecting email information from your visitors you’ll be able to reach out to them again in the future.
 With an email list you send the entire list valuable content which they might otherwise miss.
-You may also gain addition traffic when some opt to follow links back to your site based on information sent out to them.
+You may also gain additional traffic when some opt to follow links back to your site based on information sent out to them.

-Increase Sales – Email conversions have been observed to outperform both social and organic search traffic.
+Email conversions have been observed to outperform both social and organic search traffic.
 In fact, statistics show that social media has an overall engagement rate of only 0.58% as compared to a 3.71% click-through-rate (CTR) for email.
 The sales will increase for either online or in-store as the result of what the user read in an email, for example, getting a special offer or an exclusive price.

 Best Email Marketing Platforms I Recommend

 There is literally a boatload of email marketing systems available these days and you’ll find it hard not to hit one with a stone (if thrown).
 Just like business hosting platforms – choosing the right email marketing platform can be a chore, so I have tested and picked six best email marketing services.

 Many of the Email marketing systems will have similar features, but almost all of them have a free trial.
 I would highly recommend signing up for and testing them out before you buy-in just to see if the system is a right fit you for.

 1. Constant Contact